Wrexham Cemetery: Description

-The cemetery's burial pattern was laid out based on social class, a representative of the importance it had in the Victorian era.
-First-class graves, were designed to face onto and perpendicular to the pathways; or be on high ground, or in prominent corners.
-They were usually in the form of large memorials, sometimes with statues.
-Second-class graves were directly behind the first-class, while third-class were in the centre of the sections.
-The cemetery also had some public graves, usually unmarked or with small headstones, containing up to 20 burials for families who could not afford a private burial spot.
-Eventually, the organised pattern of burials adhering to the original plan was not maintained when space became limited, with newer burials occurring wherever space was available.
+The layout of the cemetery reflected the social class of the deceased, a hierarchy that was deeply significant during the Victorian era.
+First-class graves were positioned to face, and lie perpendicular to, the pathways, or to occupy high ground or prominent corners.
+They typically took the form of large memorials, sometimes adorned with statues.
+Second-class graves were situated directly behind those of the first class, whilst third-class graves occupied the central areas of the sections.
+The cemetery also contained a number of public graves, usually unmarked or marked only with small headstones, which could accommodate up to twenty burials for families who could not afford a private plot.
+Over time, as space became increasingly scarce, the orderly arrangement of burials prescribed by the original plan was abandoned, and new interments were placed wherever a plot remained available.

-Writing in The Welsh History Review, Rowena Leyland believes on the basis of Strachan's archived draft plans that his design of Wrexham Cemetery in an 'amphora' shape "ties in with the Victorian desire to create a link to ancient Greece" as opposed to Ancient Rome.
-According to Leyland, the aesthetic allusion to Greece reflects an image of moderation and noninterventionism the British Empire wished to convey at the time.
-In the context of British colonialism, Leyland states that Greek aesthetics represented progressivism and restraint and Roman ones symbolized hegemony and 'assimilation', traits that were increasingly seen as unfavorable in the Victorian era.
+Writing in The Welsh History Review, Rowena Leyland argues, on the basis of Strachan's archived draft plans, that his design for Wrexham Cemetery in the shape of an amphora "ties in with the Victorian desire to create a link to ancient Greece", as opposed to ancient Rome.
+According to Leyland, this aesthetic allusion to Greece reflects an image of moderation and non-interventionism that the British Empire wished to convey at the time.
+In the context of British colonialism, she states that Greek aesthetics represented progressivism and restraint, while Roman ones symbolised hegemony and 'assimilation', traits that were increasingly regarded as unfavourable during the Victorian era.

-Its main entrance is located on its south side, and is set back from the road.
-Its main and side gates are made of cast iron and flanked by stone piers.
-Just inside the gates is a small tarmacked forecourt, which is situated in front of two linked gothic chapels, in another design of Turner's.
+The main entrance stands on the south side of the cemetery, set back from the road.
+The main and side gates are of cast iron, flanked by stone piers.
+Immediately inside the gates, a small tarmacked forecourt opens out before two linked Gothic chapels, another element of Turner's design.

-The cemetery's chapel, lodge, gates, gate piers and railings were built in 1874–1876, and are all grade II listed structures.
-While the cemetery itself is registered as part of the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
+The cemetery's chapel, lodge, gates, gate piers and railings were constructed between 1874 and 1876, and are all grade II-listed structures.
+The cemetery itself is registered as part of the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

-The Friends of Wrexham Cemetery is a volunteer group established to maintain the cemetery.
+The Friends of Wrexham Cemetery is a volunteer group established to maintain the grounds.